RichMorin/observer_cli/README.md

 _build/dev/rel/example/bin/example rpc ":observer_cli.start"
 ```

-:exclamation: **ensure observer_cli application been loaded on current node.**
+:exclamation: **ensure observer_cli application has been loaded on current node.**

 #### Escriptize

 1. cd path/to/observer_cli/
-2. `rebar3 escriptize` to generate an escript executable containing the project's and its dependencies' BEAM files.
+2. `rebar3 escriptize` to generate an escript executable containing the BEAM files for the project and its dependencies.
-   Place script(`_build/default/bin/observer_cli`) anywhere in your path and use `observer_cli` command.
+   Place script(`_build/default/bin/observer_cli`) anywhere in your path, then use the `observer_cli` command.
-3. `observer_cli TARGETNODE [TARGETCOOKIE REFRESHMS]` to monitor remote node.
+3. Use `observer_cli TARGETNODE [TARGETCOOKIE REFRESHMS]` to monitor a remote node.

 ---